-Pursuant to the Third Amended and Restated Certificate of Incorporation, the Company issued 1,685,767 shares of common stock to Fortress for the Annual Stock Dividend, representing 2.5% of the fully-diluted outstanding equity of the Company, on January 2, 2024.
+Pursuant to the Third Amended and Restated Certificate of Incorporation, the Company issued 101,935 shares of common stock to Fortress for the Annual Stock Dividend, representing 2.5% of the fully-diluted outstanding equity of the Company, on January 2, 2025.
+This was shown in the consolidated statements of stockholders' equity at December 31, 2024, as part of additional paid-in capital.
+The Company recorded an expense of approximately \$0.2 million in research and development related to these issuable shares during the year ended December 31, 2024, as the shares are considered compensation to Fortress for services rendered.

+The Company issued 22,476 shares of common stock to Fortress for the Annual Stock Dividend, representing 2.5% of the fully-diluted outstanding equity of the Company, on January 2, 2024.
 This was shown in the consolidated statements of stockholders' equity at December 31, 2023, as part of additional paid-in capital.
 The Company recorded an expense of approximately \$0.3 million in research and development related to these issuable shares during the year ended December 31, 2023.
-The Company issued 231,316 shares of common stock to Fortress for the Annual Stock Dividend on January 1, 2023.
-This was shown in the consolidated statements of stockholders' equity at December 31, 2022, as part of additional paid-in capital.
-The Company recorded an expense of approximately \$0.3 million in research and development related to these issuable shares during the year ended December 31, 2023.
+The Company issued 3,085 shares of common stock to Fortress for the Annual Stock Dividend on January 1, 2023.
 This was shown in the consolidated statements of stockholders' equity at December 31, 2022, as part of additional paid-in capital.
 The Company recorded an expense of approximately \$0.3 million in research and development related to these issuable shares during the year ended December 31, 2022.